freva-org/freva-web/README.md

 $: ./setup.sh FREVA_PATH
 ```

-As mentioned above the `FREVA_PATH` is the path to an existing `evaluation_system`
-backend installation.
+`FREVA_PATH` where the backend of the evaluation system instance is located.
+If you do not have the backend installed the `setup.sh` will clone the repository
+into the `FREVA_PATH` directory.
 The script will create a new conda environment
 in the `venv` folder.
 To activate this conda environment use the following command:

 ```bash